kjantzer/bui/presenters/menu/README.md

 `multiple` - when `true` clicking an item's checkbox will toggle that item and clicking anywhere else on the row will select ONLY that item.

 Set to `multiple:'always'` to make the rows toggle no matter where they are clicked

+`matching` - will prefilter results that match the given string.

 ### Search
 Menu will detect keystrokes and auto scroll to matching rows.
 However, if you want better (fuzzy)